Akhilesh Yadav emerges as challenger in Uttar Pradesh

 We visit four constituencies and at each one he is welcomed by thousands of flag-waving, slogan-shouting supporters.

-And his speeches are tailored to address local issues.'Fed up'
+And his speeches are tailored to address local issues.

 In Jalalpur constituency, he talks about inflation, the problems of farmers and the lack of development: "The government took away all the funds meant for building hospitals and schools for you and spent it on statues."